Drop kick

 A drop kick is a type of kick in various codes of football.
 It involves a player intentionally dropping the ball onto the ground and then kicking it either (different sports have different definitions) 'as it rises from the first bounce' (rugby) or 'as, or immediately after, it touches the ground' (gridiron football).

 Drop kicks are used as a method of restarting play and scoring points in rugby union and rugby league.
 Also, association football goalkeepers often return the ball to play with drop kicks.
-The kick was once in wide use in both Australian rules football and gridiron football, but it is rarely used anymore in either sport.
+The kick was once in wide use in both Australian rules footballand gridiron football, but it is rarely used anymore in either sport.